khaled0x01/Python-Projects/README.md

 # OOP Lab Project

 This repository contains an Object-Oriented Programming (OOP) project implemented in Python, created as part of an ITI lab assignment.
-The project simulates a system with `Person`, `Car`, `Employee`, and `Office` classes, focusing on an employee's daily routine, including driving to work and managing office interactions.
-The implementation follows the lab requirements from pages 5–11, with a custom fuel consumption model (1 unit per km) and a lateness check based on a driving velocity of 60 km/h.
+The project simulates a system with `Person`, `Car`, `Employee`, and `Office` classes, focusing on an employee's daily routine, including driving to work and managing office interactions, with a custom fuel consumption model (1 unit per km) and a lateness check based on a driving velocity of 60 km/h.

 ## Project Overview